 Data relating to travel booked by staff members is collated centrally by the University Finance Teams.
 Additional data has been included as access to data has improved.
-The associated scope 3 carbon emissions have been calculated by using data from a number of sources (as below) and then converting to carbon using the relevant Department for Business, Energy & Industrial Strategy carbon conversion factors.
+The associated scope 3 carbon emissions have been calculated by using data from a number of sources (as below) and then converting to carbon using the relevant DESNZ/DEFRA carbon conversion factors.

+Data Source

+Business Travel mileage claims, miles University Finance

+travelled

-Data Source Business Travel mileage claims, miles travelled University Finance Business Travel air & public transport data University Travel Management Suppliers
+Business Travel air & public transport data University Travel Management

+Suppliers